 Practising yoga on a regular basis will help in improving the condition of PCOS.
 Women with PCOS tend to develop insulin resistance.
 It helps in balancing hormones and managing blood sugar.
 Anxiety is common among women with PCOS.
-Yoga reduces stress and anxiety by affecting the sympathetic nerve activity.
+Yoga reduces stress and anxiety by affecting sympathetic nerve activity.

 - Baddha konasana (diamond pose)

-- Janu Shirshasana (head to knee pose)
+- Janu Shirshasana (head-to-knee pose)